dai-shi/react-context-global-state/README.md

 Background
 ----------

-React v16.3 introduced a new Context API.
+React v16.3 introduces a new Context API.
 Context API allows to pass values down to a component tree without explicit props.